Finding Rumor Sources on Random Trees: Main Results

 For the purpose of illustration, we conducted some simulations for Erdos-Renyi graphs that are reported in Figure \ref{fig:ER}.
-We generated graphs with $m=50,000$ nodes and edge probabilities $p=c/m$ for $c=10$ and $c=20$.
-The rumor graph contained $n=500$ nodes.
-We ran $10,000$ rumor spreading simulations to obtain the empirical error distributions plotted in Figure \ref{fig:ER}.
-As can be seen, the error drops of exponentially, very similar to the regular tree error distribution.
-In fact, we also plot the distribution for regular tree of degree $10,000$ and it can be seen that the error decays at similar, exponential rates.
-This indicates that even though there is substantial randomness in the graph, the asymptotic rumor source detection error distribution behaves as though it were a regular tree graph.
+We generated graphs with $m=50,000$ nodes and edge probabilities $p=c/m$ for $c=10$ and $c=20$. {The rumor graph contained $n=500$ nodes and the spreading times had an exponential distribution with mean one.
+We used the general graph version of rumor centrality as defined in Definition \ref{dfn:rc} as the rumor source estimator.} We ran $10,000$ rumor spreading simulations to obtain the empirical error distributions plotted in Figure \ref{fig:ER}.
+As can be seen, the error drops of exponentially in $k$, very similar to the regular tree error distribution. { To make this more evident, we also plot the asymptotic error distributions for regular trees of degree $10$ and $20$ and it can be seen that the error decays at similar, exponential rates. } This indicates that even though there is substantial randomness in the graph, the asymptotic rumor source detection error distribution behaves as though it were a regular tree graph.
 This result also suggests that the bounds in Theorem \ref{thm:randTreeError} are loose for this graph.